security-egg/securityegg/_posts/2021-05-01-cyber-defense-path.md

     </li>
     <li style="margin-top: 1rem">
      <i><b>What switch would allow you to restrict requests to IPv4?</b></i><br>
-	You're looking only for IPV4 addresses?
+	Are you looking only for IPV4 addresses?
 Try -4.
     </li>
     <li style="margin-top: 1rem">
      <i><b>What switch would give you a more verbose output?</b></i><br>